ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/profiling-ml-on-arm/app-profiling-streamline.md

 ![Streamline image alt-text#center](Streamline.png "Figure 1.
 Streamline timeline view")

+## Example Android Application

+In this Learning Path, you will use profile [an example Android application](https://github.com/dawidborycki/Arm.PyTorch.MNIST.Inference) using Streamline.
-If you want a ready-made application to profile for this section you can use [this example](https://github.com/dawidborycki/Arm.PyTorch.MNIST.Inference).
-Clone it to your computer and open it in a recent Android Studio.
-It is generally safest to not update the Gradle version when asked, to ensure nothing else needs updating.
+Start by cloning the repository containing this example on your machine and open it in a recent Android Studio.
+It is generally safest to not update the Gradle version when prompted.

 ## Streamline
-You will install [Streamline](https://developer.arm.com/Tools%20and%20Software/Arm%20Performance%20Studio#Downloads) (and Performance Studio) on your host machine, and will connect to your target Arm device to capture the data.
+You will install Streamline and Performance Studio on your host machine and connect to your target Arm device to capture the data.
 In this example, the target device is an Arm-powered Android phone.
 The data is captured over a USB connection, and then analyzed on your host machine.

-There are many [tutorials and training videos](https://developer.arm.com/Tools%20and%20Software/Arm%20Performance%20Studio) on Streamline, which you can refer to for more depth.
-This example will be Android based, but you can use [these instructions for Linux](https://developer.arm.com/documentation/101816/0903/Getting-started-with-Streamline/Profile-your-Linux-application) setup and capture.
+For more details on Streamline usage you can refer to these [tutorials and training videos](https://developer.arm.com/Tools%20and%20Software/Arm%20Performance%20Studio).
+While the example you are running is based on Android, you can use [the setup and capture instructions for Linux](https://developer.arm.com/documentation/101816/0903/Getting-started-with-Streamline/Profile-your-Linux-application).

 First, follow these [setup instructions](https://developer.arm.com/documentation/102477/0900/Setup-tasks?lang=en), to make sure you have `adb` (Android Debug Bridge) installed.
 If you have installed [Android Studio](https://developer.android.com/studio), you will have installed adb already.
 Otherwise, you can get it as part of the Android SDK platform tools [here](https://developer.android.com/studio/releases/platform-tools.html).

 Make sure `adb` is in your path.
 You can check this by running `adb` in a terminal.
-If it is not in your path, you can add it by adding the Android SDK `platform-tools` directory to your path.
-The instructions for this (and location of the directory) will depend on your host machine's operating system.
+If it is not in your path, you can add it by installing the [Android SDK `platform-tools`](https://developer.android.com/tools/releases/platform-tools#downloads) directory to your path.

 Next, install [Arm Performance Studio](https://developer.arm.com/Tools%20and%20Software/Arm%20Performance%20Studio#Downloads), which includes Streamline.